 I only understand a problem when I find a way to teach it.

 My teaching focuses on methodology for causal inference.
-I teach researchers who evaluate or generate evidence to support decision-making, especially for clinical medicine and health policy.
+I teach researchers who generate or repurpose data to support decision-making, especially for clinical medicine and health policy.
 My aim is to help them develop critical thinking, problem-solving skills, and the ability to articulate sound arguments.

 I have developed and led core methods courses at the Harvard School of Public Health and Harvard Medical School.
 I currently teach clinical epidemiology at the Harvard-MIT Division of Health Sciences and Technology.
 Also, HarvardX offers my free online course Causal Diagrams: Draw Your assumptions Before Your Conclusions.